VeinsOfTheEarth/RivGraph/paper.md

 - `rivers/river_directionality` : river-specific algorithms for setting flow directions
 - `rivers/river_utils` : algorithms for pruning rivers and generating along-river meshes

-Other modules are also present, but are currently considered *beta* versions and are thus not detailed here.

 # Acknowledgements

-We thank Efi Foufoula-Georgiou, Alejandro Tejedor, Anthony Longjas, Lawrence Vulius, Kensuke Naito, and Deon Knights for providing test cases and feedback for RivGraph's development.
-We are also grateful to Anastasia Piliouras and Joel Rowland for providing valuable insights and subsequent testing of RivGraph's flow directionality algorithms.
+We thank Efi Foufoula-Georgiou, Alejandro Tejedor, Anthony Longjas, Lawrence Vulius, Kensuke Naito, and Deon Knights for providing test cases and feedback for `RivGraph`'s development.
+We are also grateful to Anastasia Piliouras and Joel Rowland for providing valuable insights and subsequent testing of `RivGraph`'s flow directionality algorithms.

-RivGraph has received financial support from NSF under EAR-1719670, the United States Department of Energy, and Los Alamos National Laboratory's Lab Directed Research and Development (LDRD) program.
-Special thanks are due to Dr. Efi Foufoula-Georgiou for providing support during the nascent phase of RivGraph's development.
+`RivGraph` has received financial support from NSF under EAR-1719670, the United States Department of Energy, and Los Alamos National Laboratory's Lab Directed Research and Development (LDRD) program.
+Special thanks are due to Dr. Efi Foufoula-Georgiou for providing support during the nascent phase of `RivGraph`'s development.

 # References